icerpc/icerpc-docs/pages/icerpc-core/invocation/outgoing-request.md

 IncomingResponse response = await invoker.InvokeAsync(request);
 ```

-By convention, the features are keyed using interface types, such as [ICompressFeature][icompress-feature] in the
+By convention, the features are keyed using interface types, such as `ICompressFeature` in the example above.
-example above.

 {% callout type="information" %}
 Fields are used for communications "over the wire" while features are used for local communications within an invocation